 In the morning, drive to Hue (3 hours).
 Hue owes its charm partly to its location on the Perfume River – picturesque on a clear day, atmospheric even in less flattering weather.
 Today the city blends new and old as sleek modern hotels tower over crumbling 19th-century Citadel walls.

 Later, enjoy a cooking class specializing in Hue cuisine.
 Of the 2,700 Vietnamese dishes, nearly two-thirds hail from Hue, the country’s royal capital from 1802 to 1945.
 Hand-selected chefs churned out dishes as part of a rotating mix of 52-course meals for the kings.
-Very few of the dishes have ever been served outside this central Vietnamese city of 135,000.
-Many of Hue’s dishes are small bite-sized dishes, often made with glutinous rice rolls coated in dried shrimp.
-A typical basic Hue meal is clam rice, mussel rice, or water fern cake.
+Very few of the dishes have ever been served outside this central Vietnamese city.
+Many of Hue’s dishes are bite-sized and often prepared with glutinous rice rolls coated in dried shrimp.
+A typical Hue meal includes clam rice, mussel rice, or water fern cake.
 Evening at leisure and overnight.

 Today, boat along the Perfume River and visit the Thien Mu Pagoda.
 Continue to visit the grapefruit village of Thuy Bieu, an old village currently developing eco-tourism.
 During the walk, some stops are prevised: to the old temple dedicated to the genius of the village, a school, and a family which owns three of the older houses.
 These buildings are characterized by engravings and sculptures in wood: dragons, phoenix and other natural landscapes on columns, beams or rafters.
 Continue by bike all along the river of perfumes in the nature, among flowers and thousands of grapefruits.